 On Sunday, May 7, 2023, around 65 volunteers of the International WeLoveU Foundation teamed up with 50 Amazon volunteers to plant trees at Flagtown Park in Hillsborough, New Jersey from.
+Test

 The volunteers planted evergreens, oaks, maples, white birch and red bud trees throughout the park.
 The tree-planting event is part of WeLoveU’s environmental campaign called the ‘Mom’s Garden Project’ which aims to plant one million trees by 2026 to achieve carbon neutrality and keep the Earth green.

 WeLoveU volunteers in Boston, Miami, and other parts of New Jersey will also be carrying out tree-planting and environmental cleanup activities in celebration of this year’s Earth Day.

 “The name ‘Mom’s Garden Project’ was inspired by the nostalgic feeling many people still have from helping to care for plants in their mother’s garden as an adolescent”, explained WeLoveU volunteer, Jessica LoGreco.
 “In 2022, WeLoveU began spreading this small yet impactful activity of caring for plants beyond our backyards to schools, workplaces, communities, and beyond.
 We’re thrilled to share this environmentally beneficial effort with the Amazon team through this tree-planting event.”